No Certificate, No Categorical Speech Act: A Brouwerian Assertibility Constraint for Public Reason: Assertibility and Interface Semantics for High-Stakes AI

 A response consistent with the Brouwerian assertibility constraint might read as follows: \begin{quote} \textbf{Tooth Social:} \textit{``On the information currently available, I am not entitled to assert either that the minister engaged in serious corruption or that he did not.
-Although there are serious allegations and some supporting reports, no completed investigation or official findings are yet available.''} \end{quote}
+Although there are serious allegations and some supporting reports, the current record does not yet supply eligible public grounds sufficient to establish the required link between the transfers and the favorable lease terms.
+The current valuation evidence also does not settle whether the transfer meets the declared materiality threshold.''} \end{quote}